About Rachel Freidus, MS, LMFT

 I’m Rachel, the founder and owner of Connected-Self Therapy, PLLC and a Licensed Marriage and Family Therapist (LMFT-15468) in the state of Arizona, and in the state of Maryland (LCM815).
 I care deeply about helping people heal, become their best selves, and improve their relationships.
 As your therapist, I will collaborate with you in the work that we do together.
 Through acceptance, compassion and support I hope to create a safe space that will allow you to grow and become your best self/selves, achieve your goals and work through life’s challenges.

 I discovered my passion for helping people while earning my doctorate in social psychology, and learning about the influence that social interactions and relationships have on people’s lives.
 After working as an instructor and researcher, I returned to school to study Marriage and Family Therapy at Virginia Tech.
 At Virginia Tech’s Center for Family Services, I worked with individuals, couples, and families struggling with a variety of issues.
 I also interned at Phoenix House Mid-Atlantic in the men’s residential substance abuse treatment facility, where I conducted individual and family therapy sessions.
-Since moving to Arizona, I have worked in private practice where I specialized in individual and couples therapy, and had the opportunity to create a singles workshop based on a well-known couple’s workshop, Hold Me Tight.
+Since moving to Arizona, I worked in private practice where I specialized in individual and couples therapy, and had the opportunity to create a singles workshop based on a well-known couple’s workshop, Hold Me Tight.

 I am committed to making my practice a safe, accepting, and inclusive space to clients of all races, ages, sexual orientations, genders and religions.